-Psychological research into lucid dreaming suggests that dream characters are part of your subconscious psyche.
-So this method also relies on your subconscious mind to trigger your lucidity, in a most poetic way.
+Psychological research into lucid dreaming suggests that dream characters are part of your unconscious psyche.
+So this method also relies on your unconscious mind to trigger your lucidity, in a most poetic way.

-It can be spontaneous, or you can program your subconscious mind before you go to sleep.
-I often set the intention to lucid dream by meditating before I go to sleep and firmly telling my subconscious "I will lucid dream tonight".
+It can be spontaneous, or you can program your unconscious mind before you go to sleep.
+I often set the intention to lucid dream by meditating before I go to sleep and firmly telling my unconscious "I will lucid dream tonight".
 If I wake up in the night I will repeat my intention as I fall back to sleep.

 This makes it all the more likely that I'll dream about lucid dreaming, and sometimes this recognition comes directly from a dream character.
 For example, I once dreamed about giving a lecture about lucid dreaming, but this failed to trigger my self-awareness.
 At the end of the talk, a psychology professor came up to me and said "Let's try some lucid dreaming now."
 It worked!
 The dream character triggered my conscious self-awareness into action and I became lucid.

 This is similar to the concept described above - plant the seed in your unconscious mind by practicing lucid dream incubation before you go to sleep.
 You may plan your dream in advance (setting up dream themes such as a zombie apocalype or something equally as stimulating!) or simply plant the autosuggestion "I will lucid dream tonight" while becoming deeply relaxed.